 Saskatchewan is one of the most affordable provinces in Canada to register a snowmobile and access a provincial trail system.
 Since 2005, all snowmobile registration fees collected by Saskatchewan Government Insurance have been directed to the Saskatchewan Snowmobile Fund.
 These fees help the Saskatchewan Snowmobile Association (SSA) and its member clubs maintain provincial snowmobile trails and promote safe snowmobiling.
 The SSA is responsible for this work through the Trail Management Agreement with the Government of Saskatchewan.

-The snowmobile registration fee and associated insurance premium gives snowmobile owners liability insurance and access to the province’s more than 10,000 kilometers of groomed snowmobile trails.
+The snowmobile registration fee and associated insurance premium gives snowmobile owners liability insurance and access to the province’s more than 10,000 kilometres of groomed snowmobile trails.

 Federal and Provincial Cooperation in Sport and Recreation